HoraceShmorace/check-viewability/README.md

 A simple vanilla JavaScript utility that watches for changes in the viewability of a specified list of elements, at a set interval, in a given viewport (i.e., another HTML element, which itself must be viewable within the visible bounds of the current window).

+Rather than responding directly to browser events, `nowyouseeme` uses a `setInterval` timer, which is more performant.

 ## Usage
 ```
+// Create a watcher
 const watcher = nowyouseeme(interval)

+// Trigger viewability checks when the window scroll
+window.addEventListener('scroll', watcher.check)

+// Track a specific HTML element
 watcher.track(options)

+// Start the watcher
 watcher.watch()
 ```